Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): A reader's guide

 \section{A reader's guide}

-This tutorial is mainly focused on the interplay between concentration of measure and information theory, as well as applications to problems related to information theory, communications and coding.
+This monograph is mainly focused on the interplay between concentration of measure and information theory, as well as applications to problems related to information theory, communications and coding.
 For this reason, it is primarily aimed at researchers and graduate students working in these fields.
 The necessary mathematical background is real analysis, elementary functional analysis, and a first graduate course in probability theory and stochastic processes.
 As a refresher textbook for this mathematical background, the reader is referred, e.g., to \cite{Rosenthal_book}.

-Chapter~\ref{chapter: martingales} on the martingale approach is structured as follows: Section~\ref{section: Discrete-Time Martingales} lists key definitions pertaining to discrete-time martingales, while Section~\ref{section: Two Basic Concentration Inequalities} presents several basic inequalities (including the celebrated Azuma--Hoeffding and McDiarmid inequalities) that form the basis of the martingale approach to concentration of measure.
-Section~\ref{section: Refined Versions of Azuma's Inequality} focuses on several refined versions of the Azuma--Hoeffding inequality under additional moment conditions.
-Section~\ref{section: relation to previously reported bound} discusses the connections of the concentration inequalities introduced in Section~\ref{section: Refined Versions of Azuma's Inequality} to classical limit theorems of probability theory, including central limit theorem for martingales and moderate deviations principle for i.i.d.\ real-valued random variables.
-Section~\ref{section: Applications} forms the second part of the chapter, applying the concentration inequalities from Section~\ref{section: Refined Versions of Azuma's Inequality} to information theory and some related topics.
-Section~\ref{Section: Summary} gives a brief summary of the chapter.
+Chapter~\ref{chapter: martingales} on the martingale approach is structured as follows: Section~\ref{section: Discrete-Time Martingales} lists key definitions and basic facts pertaining to discrete-time martingales, and Section~\ref{section: Two Basic Concentration Inequalities} presents basic inequalities that form the basis of the martingale approach to concentration of measure.
+The concentration inequalities in Section~\ref{section: Two Basic Concentration Inequalities} include the celebrated Azuma--Hoeffding and McDiarmid inequalities, and Section~\ref{section: Refined Versions of the Azuma--Hoeffding Inequality} is focused on the derivation of refined versions of the Azuma--Hoeffding inequality.
+Section~\ref{section: Relations to Results in Probability Theory} discusses the connections of the concentration inequalities introduced in Section~\ref{section: Refined Versions of the Azuma--Hoeffding Inequality} to classical limit theorems of probability theory, including the central limit theorem for martingales, the moderate deviations principle for i.i.d.\ real-valued random variables, and the suitability of the concentration inequalities derived in Chapter~\ref{chapter: martingales} for some structured functions of discrete-time Markov chains.
+Section~\ref{section: Applications} forms the second part of Chapter~\ref{chapter: martingales}, applying the concentration inequalities from Sections~\ref{section: Two Basic Concentration Inequalities} and~\ref{section: Refined Versions of the Azuma--Hoeffding Inequality} to information theory, communications and coding theory.
+Section~\ref{Section: Summary} concludes with a summary of the chapter.